 They need to be organized, no-nonsense, and straightforward.
 A great dispatcher will understand the overall goals and coordinate amongst the technicians to deliver the best service most efficiently across a wide range of client locations and needs.

-Dispatchers maintain the big picture for your HVAC business
+Maintains the big picture of the business

 Sometimes, technicians will want to do things differently.